Let Them Eat Gluten Free Cake

 For the Cake

-• In a medium bowl, whisk together the flour, baking soda, salt, and cinnamon.
-Set aside.
+• In a medium bowl, whisk together the flour, baking soda, salt, and cinnamon; set aside.

 • In a large mixing bowl, add eggs, sugar, and oil.
 Blend on medium speed until thick, about 2-3 minutes.

 • Add dry ingredients slowly to the egg/oil mixture and blend just to combine briefly.
 Add apples and mix on low until well combined.
-Batter will be very thick.
+Batter will be thick.

-For the Icing
+For the Glaze

 • Whisk icing ingredients in a small bowl or measuring cup until smooth and pour over cake.
 Serve warm or at room temperature.